BioJulia/ProteinSecondaryStructures.jl/README.md

-# Stride.jl
+# ProteinSecondaryStructures.jl

-This package parses [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(algorithm)) and [DSSP](https://github.com/PDB-REDO/dssp) secondary structure prediction outputs, to make them convenient to use from Julia, particularly for the analysis of MD simulations.
+This package parses [STRIDE]( http://webclu.bio.wzw.tum.de/stride/) and [DSSP](https://github.com/PDB-REDO/dssp) secondary structure prediction outputs, to make them convenient to use from Julia, particularly for the analysis of MD simulations.

 1. [Installation](#installation)
 2. [Usage](#usage)